Alex Rosen

-Alex Rosen (also known under his online aliases Chet Goldstein and Gordon Flowers) is the founder of the Houston-based organization Predator Poachers, which conducts sting operations on adults who seek sexual activities with minors.
-By October 2025, the organization has claimed responsibility for arrests in 50 U.S. states and convictions in 41, though this statistic has not been fully verified.
+Alex Levi Rosen (also known under his online aliases Chet Goldstein and Gordon Flowers) is the founder of the Houston-based organization Predator Poachers, which conducts sting operations on adults who seek sexual activities with minors.

+Rosen founded the organization in 2019.
+As of October 2025, the organization has claimed responsibility for arrests in all 50 U.S. states and convictions in 41, though this statistic has not been fully verified.